[Originally published: Oct. 15, 2020; Updated: Jan. 20, 2022]

 B cells and T cells move through the body, constantly on the lookout for pathogens.
 When they encounter one, they attach themselves to it via a structure on the pathogen’s surface called an antigen.
 When B cells bind to antigens, they crank out thousands of antibodies, which in turn bind to other pathogens circulating in the blood and lymphatic fluid.
 These antibodies send chemical signals to other immune cells to come and help destroy the pathogen.

-But what happens if a virus infects the cells?
+But what happens if a virus makes it past the antibodies and infects the cells?
 This is where T cells come in: A special type of T cell (called a “killer T cell”) monitors the body’s cells.
 Should these killer T cells detect an infected cell, they kill it in order to prevent the infection from spreading to other cells.

 After ridding the body of a pathogen, some B and T cells live on as memory cells.
-These memory cells can live for years—even decades—preserving their knowledge of these pathogens.
+These memory cells can live for years—even decades—preserving their knowledge of these pathogens and how to defeat them.
 If the immune system sees them again, the memory cells will recognize them and launch a swift and powerful immune response that kills the pathogens before they can cause sickness.

 If you had chickenpox as a child, for example, your immune system will have developed an immunological memory against the virus that caused it.
-This memory protects you against reinfection.
-Recent studies suggest this may also be true for COVID-19.
-Some studies show that people who’ve recovered from COVID-19 develop memory B and T cells.
+This memory largely protects you from getting chickenpox a second time.
+Similarly, studies have found that people who’ve recovered from COVID-19 develop memory B and T cells against the coronavirus, meaning they have some level of long-term protection against it.
 But unlike with chickenpox, scientists don’t yet know how long this immunological memory lasts with COVID-19 or how well it protects against reinfection.
-What’s also not yet understood is what this means about the ability of a COVID-19 vaccine to provide long-term protection against the disease.

-Because this is complicated, it’s worth reiterating: It is the ability of memory cells to remember pathogens that confers immunity and protection against viral and bacterial pathogens they have previously confronted.
-Vaccines use this immunological memory.
+Because this is complicated, it’s worth reiterating: It is the ability of memory cells to remember pathogens that confers immunity and protection against viral, bacterial, and other pathogens they have previously confronted.
+Vaccines work because of this immunological memory.

-In this way, a vaccine against SARS-CoV-2 would work by introducing your immune system to the virus—or the virus’s antigens—in a manner that does not cause COVID-19, but which still stimulates an immune response and the formation of an immunological memory.
+In this way, vaccines against SARS-CoV-2 work by introducing your immune system to the virus—or the virus’s antigens—in a manner that does not cause COVID-19, but which still stimulates an immune response and the formation of an immunological memory.

 How does a vaccine introduce a pathogen without making you sick?